 If you're not impacted by COVID-19 you're expected to honour your existing tenancy agreements, including paying all rent and charges in full.

-A 60-day stop has been put on new termination notices and termination applications where tenants can show that their rental arrears are due to COVID-19.
+A 60-day stop (ending at midnight on Saturday 13 June 2020) has been put on new termination notices and termination applications where tenants can show that their rental arrears are due to COVID-19.

 The 60-day stop is to allow time for: